-- Collaborative learning: students learn to work with other people (colleagues and professors) to find creative, comprehensive and constructive solutions to questions and problems that arise from the given case studies, using relevant knowledge and available resources in relation to each subject. - Problem-based learning: students face problems they must solve either working as a team or independently. - Master Lecture: presentations by the professor using the appropriate technological tools to facilitate understanding of the subject matter. - Gamification: students learn through game-based approaches activities. - Learning based on practical experiments (laboratory work, workshops, simulation environments): students acquire knowledge working with the instruments they will use in their future profession.
-This emphasises "learning by doing".
+- Collaborative learning: students learn to work with other people (colleagues and professors) to find creative, comprehensive and constructive solutions to questions and problems that arise from the given case studies, using relevant knowledge and available resources in relation to each subject. - Problem-based learning: students face problems they must solve either working as a team or independently. - Master Lecture: presentations by the professor using the appropriate technological tools to facilitate understanding of the subject matter. - Gamification: students learn through game-based activities.